MikeMaximus/gbm/GBM/readme.txt

-Game Backup Monitor v1.3.4 Readme https://mikemaximus.github.io/gbm-web/
+Game Backup Monitor v1.3.5 Readme https://mikemaximus.github.io/gbm-web/
 gamebackupmonitor@gmail.com

-December 21, 2022
+December 30, 2022

 Important Notice:

-Game Backup Monitor will no longer be receiving any new features or major changes.
-However I will continue to maintain it and apply fixes as required.
+Game Backup Monitor will no longer be receiving any major new features or changes.
+However I will continue to maintain it and apply minor changes or fixes as required.

 I'd like to thank everyone that made contributions to this project over the years!

-New in 1.3.4
+New in 1.3.5

-All Platforms:

-- Fixed an issue with ignored 7-Zip settings.
-The "Custom Arguments" and "Custom Location" settings will now function properly.
-- Fixed an issue with the main window not properly scaling controls when using certain high DPI settings.

 Windows:

-- 7-Zip updated to 22.01
-- SQLite updated to 3.40.0
+- Added a toggle to control deleting files to the Recycling Bin.
+	- This is enabled by default to match functionality of prior versions.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html